 - a list from the new corporate parent of its prospective subsidiary’s UKCS licence holdings and commitments (especially those arising from work programmes, from the fallow initiative or the asset stewardship process) and a statement that it will support the licensee in meeting these commitments.

-Where a licensee is dependent on the financial support of its current corporate parent to enable it to meet its licence obligations and will become reliant on the financial support of its new corporate parent, the NSTA will require a parent company guarantee from the new corporate parent to replace any existing parent company guarantee which may have been issued.
-The NSTA’s forms of words for parent company guarantees may be found here.
+Where a licensee is dependent on the financial support of its current corporate parent or another entity to enable it to meet its licence obligations and will become reliant on the financial support of its new corporate parent or another entity, the NSTA will require a deed of guarantee from the new corporate parent or another entity to replace any existing deed of guarantee which may have been issued.

-Failure by the new corporate parent to provide a parent company guarantee in one of the two prescribed formats may constitute sufficient grounds for the NSTA to invoke its powers under the model clauses to either order a further change of control or to revoke any UK petroleum licences held by the licensee.
+Failure by the new corporate parent or another entity to provide a deed of guarantee in one of the two prescribed formats may constitute sufficient grounds for the NSTA to invoke its powers under the model clauses to either order a further change of control or to revoke any UK petroleum licences held by the licensee.